abouchard-ds/Land-Real-Estate/README.md

 # Land_Robot
 Data Analysis for Land Purchase

 I want to buy land in the boreal forest.
 So I made a scraper to get me the data, then a data cleaner.
-Then I do some data analysis on the properties with statistics, business analytics and machine learning.
+Then I do some data analysis on the properties with using business analytics and machine learning.

 ## Web scraper 'List' and 'Detail'